rohanhore/RLCP/README.md

 - quantitative analysis on effect of randomization on RLCP prediction interval in real data experiments `(Figure 8 right)`: `real_dev.R/`

 ## Real Data
 For our real data experiments, we have used the `Train_Data.csv` of medical insurance dataset from [kaggle datasets](https://www.kaggle.com/datasets/rajgupta2019/medical-insurance-dataset).
-For reproducing the real data experiments, please download the data from this above link, and load it into your R before running the codes from `real_data/` folder.
+For reproducing the real data experiments, please download the data from this above link and load it into your R before running the codes from `real_data/` folder.